mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/monitoring/index.md

 ### Add custom dashboards

 In Kommander you can define your own custom dashboards.
-There are a few methods to [import dashboards][grafana_import_dashboards] to Grafana.
+You can use a few methods to [import dashboards][grafana_import_dashboards] to Grafana.

 One method is to [use ConfigMaps to import dashboards][grafana_sidecar_dashboards].
 Below are steps on how to create a ConfigMap with your dashboard definition.